-When the war had ended, and our armies walk upon the roads of skulls, and swimming in their rivers of blood, I shall return to this Black Forge, and take this place or myself join the holders of secrets."
+When the war had ended, and our armies walk upon a road of skulls, I shall return to Black Forge.